 We hopped off at the Piazza Cavour, which happens to be a train (subway) station, and found a delightful children’s playground.
 So the kids had a run and a swing and a climb on some interesting structures.
 We grabbed a caffe’ and gelati at a small caffeteria by the playground, then headed for the National Archeological Museum, which was closed!
-Should have read our guidebook I guess.
+Should have looked online I guess.
 So we walked on to the main east-west street(s) Via Toledo, Via E Pessina, Via S. Teresa Degli Scalzi and squeezed onto the bus going to the Capodimonte Museum.

 Hopping off before the museum grounds, we walked a short way up the road, looking down over Naples and lots of old clothes hanging in the trees.
 Yes, there were old clothes hanging in the trees, looking as if they’d been thrown there off the road, but why?
 The museum grounds (grass and trees) were extensive, so we made a note to look around there after our visit.